PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition_v2.en.md

 ```

-<b>Note:</b> The parameters in the configuration file are the initialization parameters for the production line.
-If you want to change the initialization parameters for the General Table Recognition Production Line v2, you can directly modify the parameters in the configuration file and load the configuration file for prediction.
-At the same time, CLI prediction also supports passing in a configuration file, just specify the path of the configuration file with `--pipeline`.
+<b>Note:</b> The parameters in the configuration file are the initialization parameters for the pipeline.
+If you want to change the initialization parameters of the General Table Recognition v2 Pipeline, you can directly modify the parameters in the configuration file and load the configuration file for prediction.
+Additionally, CLI prediction also supports passing in the configuration file by specifying the path with `--pipeline`.

 ## 3. Development Integration / Deployment
 If the pipeline meets your requirements for inference speed and accuracy, you can proceed directly with development integration / deployment.